by Russell Noga | Updated September 14th, 2023

 Monthly Premiums and Deductibles

 For those who do not qualify for premium-free Medicare Part A, monthly premiums and deductibles are applicable.
-The Part A premium for 2023 is currently estimated to be either $278 or $506.
+The Part A premium for 2025 is based on income.
 This amount will depend on how long the taxes are paid.

 Monthly premiums are the regular payments you make to your insurance provider to sustain your coverage, while deductibles are the amounts you must pay from your own resources for healthcare services before your insurance coverage begins to pay.